Child soldiers in the American Civil War

 Throughout the American Civil War, approximately 250,000–420,000 males under the age of 18 were involved in both Union and Confederate forces.
 It is estimated that 100,000 Union soldiers were 15 years of age or younger.
-By one estimate, approximately ten percent of Union soldiers were underaged (it is likely the Confederate army had a similar proportion of underage soldiers).
+By one estimate, approximately ten percent of Union soldiers were underaged (the Confederate army likely had a similar proportion of underage soldiers).

 Reasons for joining

-When the surrender of Fort Sumter was announced, boys and men of all ages (7-17) on both sides of the conflict were permitted to enlist.
+When the surrender of Fort Sumter was announced, boys and men of all ages (7–17) on both sides of the conflict were permitted to enlist.
 Abraham Lincoln initially called for 90-day enlistments.
-However, after the Union army was driven out of Richmond in the Peninsula campaign, and after the Confederate Army began to march to Washington, Lincoln issued a call for three hundred thousand three-year volunteers.
+However, after the Union army was driven out of Richmond in the Peninsula campaign, and after the Confederate Army began to march to Washington, Lincoln issued a call for 300,000 three-year volunteers.

 Boys had many of the same motives for joining the military as their adult counterparts did.
 In the North, boys felt a desire to defend the North and the union.
 Southern boys wanted to repel the North, whom they viewed as hostile invaders.

 A key difference between boys and adults was their attitude towards slavery: in general, boys on both sides had neutral feelings towards slavery.
 Thus, few were motivated to fight for or against it.

-By and large, the most popular reason boys joined the military was to escape farm work or an abusive family life.
+The most popular reason boys joined the military was to escape farm work or an abusive family life.
 (In 1860 the population of the United States was mostly rural.)
-Almost none imagined the conflict would drag on as long as it did.